Physical Education (PE) at Bevington

 Children from Bevington engage with local fixtures and attend sports festivals in the local area.
 We have also developed our own Sports Partnership to enhance the range of competitive team sports on offer in the borough.
 There is a yearly Sports Day for all Key Stages which takes place in the Summer Term, as well as this we also hold a KS1 and KS2 Multi-Sports Days to further celebrate sport and being physically active.

-Please find the progression map for PE at Bevington below.
-This map details the skills and knowledge pupils are taught in each year through the school.
+Please find the subject overview for P.E subject at Bevington below.
+This overview outlines what the pupils are taught in each year through the school.

 Pupils in Year 5 receive two terms’ worth of weekly swimming lessons, taught by specialist teachers.